Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Conclusions

+The robustness of the approach to occasional false positives in tracking the target and nondeterministic target detection rate has allowed us to use monocular vision with a real-time general-purpose ellipse detection method developed for this work (see~\cite{Keipour:2021:ral:ellipse}), further reducing the overall cost and weight of the system.
+However, as discussed in Section~\ref{sec:testresults}, this has caused the UAV to stop the landing procedure due to the sun reflection in 13.6\% of our outdoor tests.
+If this compromise cannot be accepted in an application, a more reliable target tracking method (such as infrared or radio markers) can be devised, or another attempt should be made at finding and approaching the vehicle.

+While the approach has been tested for a range of vehicle velocities up to $15$~km/h, using the estimated vehicle speed as a feed-forwarding velocity means that the maximum ground vehicle's speed for UAV landing is mainly limited by the maximum speed of the UAV platform.
+However, the other potentially limiting factor can be the target detection rate and the gust factor, which at higher speeds can result in higher errors between two detections with insufficient time to correct the course.

+\authorcontributions{Conceptualization, A.K., G.A.S.P., and R.B.; methodology, A.K. and G.A.S.P.; software, A.K., G.A.S.P., R.B., R.G., and G.D.; validation, A.K., G.A.S.P., and S.S.; data curation, A.K., R.B., R.G., and G.D.; writing---original draft preparation, A.K., G.A.S.P., and R.B.; writing---review and editing, A.K., G.A.S.P., R.G., G.D., and S.S.; supervision, G.A.S.P. and S.S.; project administration, S.S.; funding acquisition, S.S.
+All authors have read and agreed to the published version of the manuscript.}

-\begin{acknowledgement} Authors want to thank Nikhil Baheti, Miaolei He, Zihan (Atlas) Yu, Koushil Sreenath and Near Earth Autonomy for their support and help in this project.
-The project was sponsored by Carnegie Mellon University Robotics Institute and Mohamed Bin Zayed International Robotics Challenge.
-During the realization of this work, G. Pereira was supported by UFMG and CNPq/Brazil. \end{acknowledgement}
+\funding{The project was sponsored by Carnegie Mellon University Robotics Institute and Mohamed Bin Zayed International Robotics Challenge.
+During the realization of this work, Guilherme A.S.
+Pereira was supported by UFMG and CNPq/Brazil.}